Twice Colonized: Awards and honors

 Activist Aaju Peter with director Lin Alluna, after winning the best feature length documentary prize at the Canadian Screen Awards 2024 for Twice Colonized.

 At the 12th Canadian Screen Awards in 2024, the film won the Canadian Screen Award for Best Feature Length Documentary, and Alary and Malfatti were nominated for Best Original Music in a Documentary.

 Nominated for the Nordic Arts Council's Film Prize 2024.

 Winner of Transparency Jury Prize at SIMA - Social Impact Media Awards 2024.

 Aaju Peter was named a 2024 Unforgettables Honoree by Cinema Eye Honors after her performance in Twice Colonized.

 The film won the Camera Justitia Award at the Movies That Matter documentary festival in The Hague.

 Winner of Fighting Spirit Award and Special Mention Best International Feature at Doc Edge Festival 2023 in New Zealand.

 Winner of second Rigoberta-Menchú Award at Montreal First Peoples' Festival 2023.

 Winner of best documentary at Nuuk International Film Festival 2023.

 Grand Jury Prize winner at Gimli Film Festival 2023.

 Olivier Alary and Johannes Malfatti received a Prix Iris nomination for Best Original Music in a Documentary at the 25th Quebec Cinema Awards in 2023.

-Winner of the best documentary at Oslo Pix Filmfestival 2023.
+Winner of the best documentary at Oslo Pix Film Festival in 2023.